The Building of a Collection

 Painter on the Eiffel Tower, Paris, 1953

-The second early theme involved portraits of visual artists (and later performing artists) coupled with references to art history.
+The second early theme involved artist portraits (and later performing artists) coupled with references to art history.
 Similar to her connection with France, artist portraits were a natural interest given her degrees in art history and early career at the Metropolitan Museum of Art.
 Bill Brandt's shot of Cezanne's studio (1951) was the earliest purchase, followed by about 30 more artist portraits including portraits of Andy Warhol's first exhibit in NYC by Fred McDarrah (1964), Brassai's portrait of Picasso's studio (1948) along with portraits of David Hockney, Pablo Picasso, Alberto Giacometti, Jackson Pollock, Willem de Kooning, Henri Matisse, Isamu Noguchi, Martha Graham and Rudolph Nureyev.
 There are also portraits of the photographers themselves -- Robert Frank, Robert Capa, and David Hockney -- as well as self-portraits by Cindy Sherman, Elliott Erwitt and Zanele Muholi.

 Interior of Cezanne's Studio at Les Lauvres, 1951

 People Living Their Lives